Requirements for Admission

 College Level Examination Program (CLEP)

 College credits may be earned through successful completion of the subject CLEP examinations and supplemental essay section.
 Credit is not awarded for the general examinations.
 These tests are administered at a regional CLEP testing center or by the Defense Activity for Nontraditional Educational Support (DANTES) for qualified military personnel.
-Currently enrolled Doane students who plan to take a CLEP exam must receive written approval from the Dean of Undergraduate Studies prior to taking the exam.
+Students who plan to take a CLEP exam must receive written approval from the Dean of Undergraduate Studies prior to taking the exam.

 Doane students have the opportunity to establish credit through successful completion of tests in the areas of arts and sciences, and business.
 Tests are administered at a regional test center or through the Defense Activity for Nontraditional Educational Support (DANTES) for qualified military personnel.
 Credit for ACT PEP tests is awarded according to the recommendations of the American Council on Education (ACE).

 Doane will not award test credit if the course has been failed in the past at Doane.
 A student who receives credit for a course by examination and repeats that course at Doane will have the examination credit removed.
 Also, students are not eligible to receive credit by examination for a lower-level course after they have completed or begun a course for which the other is a prerequisite.